iamapoorv476/LEGIXO-QA/README.md

    LANGSMITH_API_KEY=<your real key>
    LANGSMITH_PROJECT=legixo-qa
    ```
-3. Restart the server (`python -m scripts.run_server`) — tracing config is
-   read once at process start via `src/config.py`, which propagates it to
+3. Restart the server.
+Tracing config is read once at startup via
-   the env vars LangGraph's LangChain-based runtime and the `langsmith`
-   SDK actually read (`LANGSMITH_TRACING`/`LANGCHAIN_TRACING_V2` etc. —
-   both old and new naming set, for compatibility across LangChain
-   versions).
+   `src/config.py`, which sets both current (`LANGSMITH_*`) and legacy
+   (`LANGCHAIN_*`) env var names for cross-version compatibility.
-4. Call `/ask` as normal.
+4. Call `/ask`.
 Traces appear at
    [smith.langchain.com](https://smith.langchain.com) under the
-   `legixo-qa` project — each call shows the full node sequence
+   `legixo-qa` project — each shows the full node sequence, with
-   (`retrieve` → `grade_chunks` → ...), with `grade_relevance`,
-   `generate_answer`, and `rewrite_query` traced individually as LLM spans
+   `grade_relevance`/`generate_answer`/`rewrite_query` as nested LLM spans.
-   (via `@traceable` in `src/llm.py`), nested under their parent node.

-**Verify it's off when you don't want it:** `GET /health` reports
+Verified live end-to-end. `GET /health` reports `"langsmith_tracing"` and
-`"langsmith_tracing": false` and redacts the API key entirely (returns
-`"(tracing disabled)"` rather than a partial key) whenever tracing is
-off — confirmed by
+redacts the key entirely (`"(tracing disabled)"`) when off — confirmed by
 `tests/test_api.py::test_health_endpoint_reports_langsmith_tracing_state`.

 ---

 ## 14. What I'd do with more time

-Being explicit about what's scoped out rather than silent about it:
+Scoped out explicitly rather than left silent:

-- **Stale-chunk cleanup on re-ingest.** If a source file's content shrinks
+- **Stale-chunk cleanup on re-ingest.** If a file shrinks (fewer chunks),
-  (fewer chunks than before), old chunk IDs at higher indices are left
-  behind in Pinecone under stale content.
-Fix: track the max chunk_index
+  old higher-index chunk IDs are left behind.
+Fix: track max chunk_index
-  per file from the previous run (in a small metadata store) and delete
-  any now-orphaned higher-index IDs after upsert.
+  per file and delete orphaned IDs after upsert.
-- **Only similarity-threshold + LLM grading, no reranker.** A cross-encoder
-  reranker between retrieve and grade would likely reduce the number of
+- **A reranker** between retrieve and grade would likely cut the number of
-  rewrite loops needed on ambiguous questions.
-Scoped out as a "one
+  rewrite loops on ambiguous questions.
-  tasteful extra" candidate rather than mixed into the core flow.
-- **No hybrid (keyword + vector) search.** For this legal-style corpus,
-  exact term matching (case numbers, statute section numbers) might
+- **Hybrid (keyword + vector) search** — exact term matching (case/statute
-  outperform pure embedding similarity on some questions — worth testing
+  numbers) might beat pure embedding similarity on this legal corpus.
-  if the corpus grows.
-- **LangSmith tracing is wired up (§13)**, but only exercised against the
-  15-question self-test set.
-Would want to run it against a much larger,
-  more adversarial question set to actually use it for what it's good at
-  — spotting patterns in *why* grading judgments go wrong across many
-  examples, not just confirming the 15 already-known-good cases.
-- **Chunking barely exercised.** The sample corpus's files are short
+- **Chunking is barely exercised** — each sample file is short enough to
-  enough that each became exactly one chunk — confirmed across all 15
-  self-test questions in `eval/self_test.json` (every `loop_count` and
-  citation traces to a single whole-document chunk, never a partial
+  become exactly one chunk, so citations are effectively whole-document.
-  passage).
-The overlap/windowing logic is unit-tested in isolation
+  The windowing/overlap logic is unit-tested in isolation but not proven
-  (`tests/test_chunking.py`) but never proven end-to-end against a real
+  end-to-end against a real multi-chunk document.
-  multi-chunk document.
-Would want a longer real document in the corpus
-  to validate this properly.
-- **One terminology-precision gap found in self-testing** (case 12,
-  `eval/self_test.json`): the source text says settlement talks are
-  "without prejudice" (a specific legal term about admissibility in
-  court), and the system's answer said they're "confidential" — factually
-  adjacent but not the same claim.
-Citation and underlying facts were
-  correct; the paraphrase lost precision.
-Fix: tighten the
-  answer-generation system prompt to preserve specific legal/technical
-  terms verbatim rather than substituting more common language.
+- **Grading non-determinism** (§10, case 15) — the grade step can judge
+  relevant-but-incomplete chunks either way.
+Both outcomes are safe, but
+  a larger adversarial question set (and the LangSmith traces to study it)
+  would help tune the threshold.

 ---